Trump threatens to hike China tariffs further as market plunge continues

 After stocks in mainland China and Hong Kong cratered on Monday, China's sovereign fund stepped in to try to stabilise the market.

-Shares in Taiwan plummeted almost 10 percent - the biggest one-day percentage fall on record.
+Shares in Taiwan plummeted almost 10% - the biggest one-day percentage fall on record.

 Ackman is one of a handful of Trump supporters who questioned the strategy.
 Billionaire Elon Musk, who is leading Trump's effort to slash government spending, called for zero tariffs between the US and Europe over the weekend.